Ultimate Ada Real Estate Investing Guide for 2026

 Housing

-In Ada, the median home market worth is , while the state median is , and the national median value is .
+In Ada, the median home value is , while the state median is , and the United States' median value is .

-The annual home value growth rate has been through the previous 10 years.
-Across the state, the ten-year annual average has been .
-Throughout that cycle, the United States’ annual home market worth growth rate is .
+The yearly home value appreciation tempo has averaged during the previous decade.
+Across the state, the ten-year annual average was .
+Across the country, the per-year value growth rate has averaged .

 Housing Quick Stats